-- The Shiloh Christian School wireless network is intended for educational purposes. - All activity over the network or using school technologies will be monitored and retained. - Access to online content via the network is restricted in accordance with our policies and federal regulations, such as the Children's Internet Protection Act (CIPA). - Students are expected to follow the same rules for good behavior and respectful conduct online as offline. - Misuse of school resources may result in disciplinary action.

-- Shiloh Christian School makes a reasonable effort to ensure student's safety and security online, but will not be held accountable for any harm or damages that result from use of school technologies. - Users of the SCS network or other technologies are expected to alert school faculty or administration immediately of any concerns for safety or security.
+- 1. The Shiloh Christian School wireless network is intended for educational purposes. - 2.
+All activity over the network or using school technologies will be monitored and retained. - 3.
+Access to online content via the network is restricted in accordance with our policies and federal regulations, such as the Children's Internet Protection Act (CIPA). - 4.
+Students are expected to follow the same rules for good behavior and respectful conduct online as offline. - 5.
+Misuse of school resources may result in disciplinary action. - 6.
+Shiloh Christian School makes a reasonable effort to ensure student's safety and security online, but will not be held accountable for any harm or damages that result from use of school technologies. - 7.
+Users of the SCS network or other technologies are expected to alert school faculty or administration immediately of any concerns for safety or security.

-Using Your Tablet or other Electronic Device at School
+Using Personal Electronic Devices at School